mrjones2014/smart-splits.nvim/README.md

   }
 })
 ```
-> Note: The old way of configuring resize_mode_quit_key and
-resize_mode_silent are still supported, but will be discontinued soon.

 ### Hooks

 The hook table allows you to define callbacks for the `on_enter` and `on_leave` events of the resize mode.

 ##### Examples:

 Integration with [bufresize.nvim](https://github.com/kwkarlwang/bufresize.nvim):

 ```lua
 require('smart-splits').setup({
   resize_mode = {